liuxinyuan123/papers/1/README.md

  [For Chinese Version Click here](./README_CN.md)

-This project contains SQL scripts for extracting research-related data from the [MIMIC-III](https://mimic.physionet.org/) or [MIMIC-IV](https://mimic.physionet.org/) database, supporting the data analysis needs of the paper titled **"Relationship Between the Duration of Early Vital Sign Abnormalities in Acute Cardiovascular Diseases and 120-Day Mortality Risk: Determination of Clinically Relevant Thresholds"**.
+This project contains SQL scripts for extracting research-related data from the  [MIMIC-IV v3.1](https://physionet.org/content/mimiciv/3.1/) database.
+It is designed to support the data analysis needs of the paper titled **"Relationship Between the Duration of Early Vital Sign Abnormalities in Acute Cardiovascular Diseases and 120-Day Mortality Risk: Determination of Clinically Relevant Thresholds"**.

 ---